 Requirements to Start a Mini Importation Business

 There are three major requirements, tools or equipment needed to start a lucrative importation business in Nigeria.

 You need capital.
 This capital will be used to buy the products you want to import into Nigeria.
 Capital can also cover the purchase of a laptop and internet subscription for the business.

 You need an internet subscription to be able to visit international e-commerce stores to be able to make orders and pay online.

 You do not necessarily need to use a laptop to begin a mini importation business in Nigeria.
 You can use a phone as long as the phone is internet enabled.
 But if you can afford to buy a laptop you can go ahead to buy one.
 Read our article on how to make money with your phone in Nigeria if you are thinking about making money with your phone too.

 Types of Imported Products

-There are majorly two types of products in mini importation business anywhere in the world.
+There are majorly two types of products in the mini importation business anywhere in the world.
 We have hot products and evergreen products.

 A. Hot Products